Rahul-DS25M008/painting_restoration_eval/README.md

 - High uncertainty is a warning signal, not automatic proof of poor restoration.
 - Low uncertainty does not prove historical or conservation correctness.
 - The current boundary-ring metric measures an outside ring around the mask, not a symmetric inner-plus-outer boundary band.
+- For deterministic models such as OpenCV Telea and the current LaMa runtime, repeated inference with the same input and settings does not produce seed-based variation.
+For those models, uncertainty-like analysis should be framed as robustness or sensitivity analysis, such as mask perturbation, input perturbation, or configuration sensitivity.

 ---

 ## Per-case diagnostic reports